Captp2/openstack-php/README.md

 SWIFT_PROJECT_ID : Found in OpenStack API GUI under the "Projects" tab.
 SWIFT_DOMAIN : Unsure.
 Appears to always be 'default'.
 Is 'default' bu default.
-SWIFT_REGION : Region where your object storage is located SWIFT_PROTOCOL : For now, only swift is supported.
+SWIFT_REGION : Region where your object storage is located SWIFT_PROVIDER : For now, only OVH is supported.
 MAX_FILE_SIZE : Defaults to OpenStack limitation.